FarronF/limerick-council-meetings/meetings/2022/07/11-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 17th  June 2022.md

  Same flooding characteristics as the site granted permission for a school.
 Mixed use

 and schools are vulnerable uses, which require a Justification Test.
-The site adjoins the--- 6
+The site adjoins the
+---
+6

 city core and passes the Justification Test and flood mitigation measures can be